 A general RR formula for abstract orbifolds was first proved by Kawasaki [16] by analytic tools.
 Toën [19] gave another proof using the algebraic methods of Deligne-Mumford stacks.
 However, at present, how to use these abstract results in practice to compute the dimension of RR spaces is not well understood.
 Toën's result was applied to weighted projective spaces by Nironi [17], to quasismooth varieties in weighted projective spaces by Zhou [21] and to twisted curves by Abramovich and Vistoli [1].
+Edidin's recent treatment [12] clarifies orbifold RR considerably; our results and Zhou's thesis [21] provide many practical exercises.
 Our proof, like that of [YPG], is based on a reduction to Atiyah-Singer and Atiyah-Segal equivariant Riemann-Roch [3], [4].